aerique/pusfofefe/README.md

 - [x] actually get messages every `*pushover-refresh*`
 - [x] make sure ASDF doesn't load on app start
 - [x] include all Quicklisp packages with app
+- [x] expand descriptions for ECL and EQL in About page
 - [ ] check format and timezone of time on MessagePage
     - should be YYYY-MM-DD HH:MM:SS (ISO'ish) and UTC
-- [ ] expand descriptions for ECL and EQL in About page
 - [ ] show progress when logging in and retrieving messages
     - this seems a little harder than expected
-- [ ] figure out why ECL/EQL won't build from `mb2` step below
-- [ ] try again to make deploy workflow one command
-    - `sb2 -t SailfishOS-latest-armv7hl -m sdk-build -R`
-        - `qmake`
-        - `make`
-    - `mb2 -t SailfishOS-latest-armv7hl build`
-    - `scp projects/pusfofefe/RPMS/pusfofefe-0.2-1.armv7hl.rpm nemo@192.168.2.15:`
-    - `pkcon -y install-local pusfofefe-0.2-1.armv7hl.rpm`
 - [ ] add support for two-factor auth
 - [ ] add support searching messages
 - [ ] add support showing only messages of a certain type